Pranjaldeshmukh3/News_Classifier/README.md

 NEWS CLASSIFIER

 This is a simple web application that classifies news articles into different categories using a machine learning model.
-The app is built with Streamlit and uses ngrok to expose it to the public internet for easy sharing and testing.

 Features
 Upload or input news text